rrgmon/vim-cheatsheet/cheatsheet.md

 a - insert(append) after
 o - create new line and insert
 A - jump to end of line and insert
+I - jump to start of line and insert y - yank (copy) *This can be combined with any of the navigation commands* d - delete *This can be combined with any of the navigation commands*

 ----------